 - The other parent (usually the father) is not involved in the child's treatment, even though the child's condition may be serious.

 - A caregiver suddenly changes doctors and lies about prior testing and treatment.

 - Normal test results don't reassure the caregiver.
-And she may be strangely calm or happy when her child?s condition is getting worse.
+And he or she may be strangely calm or happy when the child's condition is getting worse.

 - The caregiver is seen (or videotaped or recorded) harming the child or causing symptoms.